wilsonmar/Salesforce/README.md

 OrgID hashed to one of 32 keys used to distribute.
 Smart Primary Keys and Polymorphic Foreign Keys.
 Creative de-normalization and pivoting.

+When you delete a custom object, Salesforce does not add it to the Recycle Bin.
+Instead, deleted objects appear in the Deleted Objects list for 15 days.
+During this time, the object and its data are soft deleted, meaning you can restore or permanently erase (hard delete) the object and its data.
+After 15 days, the object and its data are automatically hard deleted.

+Soft-deleted custom objects and their data count against your organization’s limits; hard-deleted items do not.

 See them in the Schema Browser.